LMML-Team/AlexaSkills/README.md

 # Alexa Skills
-This is a student project
+This is a student project for our Cognitive Assistant in Beaver Works 2017.
+By Anthony Cavallaro, Amanda Wang, Michael Lai, and Petar Griggs
 ## Setup

 ### Setup.py